fullstack-2024/week02/activity2.md

       </fieldset>
 ```
 > **Step 36** <br>
-To give Campers an idea of what to put in their bio, the `placeholder` attribute is used.
+To give users an idea of what to put in their bio, the `placeholder` attribute is used.
 The `placeholder` accepts a text value, which is displayed until the user starts typing.<br>
 Give the `textarea` a `placeholder` of `I like coding on the beach...`.

 ```html